allisonacs/readme/readme.md

 I often joke that I have Opinions with a capital O. As I’ve transitioned from IC to manager, I’ve learned to curb them when appropriate.
 Slip-ups here look like micromanagement.

 I have a *very* dry sense of humor, and I'm sarcastic.
 At times, this has come off as mean or condescending.
-I really don’t want you to feel that way.
+I really don’t want you to feel that way, but on the off chance that I do, please let me know.

 ### Edge cases / what gains and loses my trust